 UPDATE: I've successfully created a lower sugar version of this favorite family recipe and no one could tell!
 It's the only way I make it now, still using the steps outlined below and the lower sugar options in the recipe card.

-Homemade Caramel Apple Dip Recipe
+Caramel Dip Recipe Ingredients

-Yes, it's still a lot of sugar, which is the reason I worked to lessen the sugar in the lower sugar option.
+Isn’t that a great picture?
+Four ingredients, butter, sugar, honey, sweetened condensed milk – and optional vanilla extract – nothing weird.
+(Yes, it’s still a lot of sugar, which is the reason I worked to lessen the sugar in the lower sugar option.
+But then again, it is a treat we have only 1-2 times a year.)

-Sweetened Condensed Milk: Back when I started the cursed "reading of the labels" and found I had to stop buying a lot of things we liked, I was pleasantly surprised to find that sweetened condensed milk is just whole milk and sugar.
+- Sweetened Condensed Milk: Back when I started the cursed “reading of the labels” and found I had to stop buying a lot of things we liked, I was pleasantly surprised to find that sweetened condensed milk is just whole milk and sugar.
 For me that works.

-I've read numerous times that all brown sugar is "just white sugar with molasses added."
-While that's true of the cheap store brands consisting of beet sugar, C&H is pure cane brown sugar with this description on the package:
+- Brown Sugar: Did you know that not all brown sugar is created equal?
+I’ve read numerous times that all brown sugar is “just white sugar with molasses added.”
+While that’s true of the cheap store brands consisting of beet sugar, C&H is pure cane brown sugar with this description on the package:

 Some brands of brown sugar aren't naturally brown at all, they're white sugar sprayed with a coating of molasses.
 C&H Golden Brown Sugar 100% Pre Cane Sugar and naturally brown through and through is the real thing, with the rich, nutty caramel flavor you want from a real brown sugar.

-There was a comparison done in the Oregonian newspaper years ago that showed differences in baking the same products with cane sugar vs. beet sugar, and since then I've always bought cane sugar.
-I can't find a link to that old article, but this one from a San Francisco newspaper explains it, too.
+There was a comparison done in the Oregonian newspaper years ago that showed differences in baking the same products with cane sugar vs. beet sugar, and since then I’ve always bought cane sugar.
+I can’t find a link to that old article, but this one from a San Francisco newspaper explains it, too.
+So if a recipe you’re making isn’t working out, it could be the type of sugar you’re using!

-The recipe is pretty simple, but can be a bit tricky:
+The recipe is pretty simple, but can be a bit tricky.

 - Start by melting the butter over medium-low heat in a heavy saucepan.